aerospaceresearch/PlaneSpotting/docs/_build/html/_sources/gettingstarted.rst.txt

 Run the program executing **python3 main.py** in the command line.
-The output files will be stored in the **data** folder (if it doesn't exists, it will be created)
+The output files will be stored in the **data** folder (if it doesn't exists, it will be created) These files in the data folder contain the decoded data from all the frames.
+The console output gives shows the frames occuring thrice or more in different station files.